Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Introduction

 \cite{abbott2016observation} documented the simultaneous detection of a brief signal by two gravitational wave detectors, which resulted from the fusion of two black holes.
-The researchers converted the data from the instant of the collision, which they dubbed a ``chirp.''
-This term was chosen because certain events producing gravitational waves exhibit auditory similarities to the chirping sounds of birds~\citep[][see \url{https://youtu.be/QyDcTbR-kEA}]{LIGOchirp}.
+The researchers converted the data from the instant of the collision, which they dubbed a ``chirp,'' a term chosen because the sonified signal exhibits auditory similarities to the chirping sounds of birds~\citep[][see \url{https://youtu.be/QyDcTbR-kEA}]{LIGOchirp}, even though this sound arises solely from the sonification method and not from any actual audible event.
+Furthermore, \cite{Berti2016} published an article entitled ``The First Sounds of Merging Black Holes'', shedding light on the initial auditory cues of black hole mergers.

-Furthermore, \cite{Berti2016} published an article entitled The First Sounds of Merging Black Holes, shedding light on the initial auditory cues of black hole mergers.
-In recent times, the National Aeronautics and Space Administration (NASA) has unveiled sonification imagery derived from optical data captured by the Hubble Space Telescope \citep{NASA2022} and X-ray data observed by the Chandra X-ray Observatory (CXO) \citep {chandra2020}.
+In recent times, the National Aeronautics and Space Administration (NASA) has unveiled sonification of imagery derived from optical data captured by the Hubble Space Telescope \citep{NASA2022} and X-ray data observed by the Chandra X-ray Observatory (CXO) \citep {chandra2020}.